mgamio/blog/_posts/2022-05-11-ssl-handshake-failure.md

 <div>
 {%- include inArticleAds.html -%}
 </div>

+## Analysis

+We usually check if both parties - client and server - comply with all the steps of the Handshake mechanism.

+The first two steps deal with cryptographic protocols and cipher suites.

 Returning to our scenario, when the client initializes, we see the following lines on the console.